BNN-UPC/datanetAPI/README.md

 This section describes how the data is structured within a sample object.

-Every sample is a container including information about: (i) a network topology, (ii) parameters used to generate the traffic in our simulation tool, (iii) a routing configuration,  (iv) some measurements (delay, jitter and loss) measured in our simulator resulting from the network configuration (i.e., topology + traffic distribution + routing) and and (v) output port of nodes statistics.
+Every sample is a container including information about: (i) a network topology, (ii) parameters used to generate the traffic in our simulation tool, (iii) a routing configuration, and (iii) some measurements (delay, jitter and loss) measured in our simulator resulting from the network configuration (i.e., topology + traffic distribution + routing).
 All this information is provided for every source-destination pair of the network.
 Note that we consider only a path connecting every source-destination (src-dst) pair, however more than a src-dst flow can traverse the same path and performance measurements can be individually obtained for each flow.
 Also, note that our simulator implements a method that stops the simulation when it detects that the network reaches a stationary state.
 Consequently, the simulation time to generate each sample is different.
 This is why we provide measurements such as generated or dropped packets as numbers relative to time units (e.g., packets/time unit)

 More in detail, every sample instance comprises the following attributes:
 * *global_packets*: Number of packets transmitted in the network per time unit (packets/time unit).
 * *global_losses*: Packets lost in the network per time unit (packets/time unit).
 * *global_delay*: Average per-packet delay over all the packets transmitted in the network (time units).
 * *maxAvgLambda*: This variable is used in our simulator to define the overall traffic intensity of the network scenario.
 Particularly, this is the maximum average traffic rate (bits/time unit) that a path can generate in the simulation scenario.
-Then, the average traffic rate of each src-dst path (lambda) is computed as 'maxAvgLambda' multiplied by a random value between 0.1 and 1.
+Then, the average traffic rate of each src-dst path (lambda) is computed as 'maxAvgLambda' multiplied by a random value between 0 a 1.
 Note that, this traffic rate may be split into several flows sending traffic over the same src-dst path.
 * *performance_matrix*: Matrix with aggregate src-dst and flow-level performance meaurements (delay, jitter and loss) measured on each src-dst pair (see more details below).
 * *traffic_matrix*: Matrix with the time and size distributions used to generate traffic for each src-dst pair (see more details below).
 * *routing_matrix*: Matrix with the paths to connect every src-dst pair (see more details below).
 * *topology_object*: It uses a Graph object from the Networkx library including topology-related information at the node and link-level (see more details below).
-* *port_stats*: list of dictionaries with the performance metrics associated with each output port. (see more details below).
-Not all datasets contain this information.
-In that case, this object is None

 **performance_matrix**: This is a matrix that indexes performance measurements at the level of src-dst pairs.
 Particularly, it considers that more than one flow can be exchanged on each src-dst pair.
 Hence, it provides performance measurements at two levels of granularity: (i) for all aggregate flows on each src-dst pair, and (ii) for every flow individually.
 Every element of this matrix (i.e., performance_matrix[src,dst]) contains a dictionary with the following keys:
 * ‘AggInfo’: dictionary with performance measurements for all aggregate flows between a specific [src,dst] pair.